 6. Talk to your cat

-Some cats find the noise of their owner’s voice reassuring, so experiment to see if talking to your cat helps them calm down.
+Some cats find the noise of their owner’s voice reassuring, this might be the best way to travel with a cat.
+Experiment to see if talking to your cat helps them calm down.
 Use a gentle tone of voice, and of course, it doesn’t matter what you talk about.
 If there are multiple passengers in the car, then the sound of conversation can help soothe your cat.

 7. Play calming music